Summer 2025 Groups & Workshops

 Eating Concerns Support Group

-A space for students to explore their relationship with food, movement, and their bodies, and connect with peers around these shared experiences.
+This group provides a space for UW-Madison students to explore their relationship with food, movement, and their bodies, as well as connect with peers around these shared experiences.
 Group facilitators are mental health professionals that foster a space that is open, affirming, and recovery-oriented for all members, with a focus on helping group members provide one another with encouragement and shared accountability.
 Anti-diet and Health at Every Size principles are foundational to the group.

 Graduate Students Support Group